 Fault can be found in an inhabited house and none in an uninhabited one.

 Action plans related to assessment findings develop in a variety of contexts, including:

-- Assessment consultations: Contact us at the assessment office to set up one-on-one or departmental training.
+- Assessment consultations: Call, email, or meet with me to set up one-on-one or departmental training.

-- Overall faculty development (online instruction): Email Ross Egloria, Distance Learning Coordinator, at firstname.lastname@example.org or https://www.honolulu.hawaii.edu/distance.
+- Faculty development: Email Ross Egloria, Distance Learning Coordinator, at firstname.lastname@example.org or https://www.honolulu.hawaii.edu/distance.